-Net income attributable to common shareholder for the quarter ended June 30, 2019 of \$162 million is a decrease of \$37 million or 18.6% from the prior year.
+Net income attributable to common shareholder for the quarter ended September 30, 2019 of \$248 million is an increase of \$17 million or 7.4% from the prior year.
 Significant influences on net income included:

-- · lower revenues, net of purchased power, primarily resulting from: - · lower average monthly Ontario 60-minute peak demand driven by cooler weather in the second guarter of 2019; and - deferred tax regulatory adjustment related to accelerated tax depreciation (Accelerated CCA) which will flow through to customers and is offset in lower taxes, with no impact on regulated return on equity (ROE); partially offset by - an increase in distribution revenues, net of purchased power, primarily due to the Ontario Energy Board's (OEB) decision on the 2018 and 2019 distribution rates; - higher OM&A costs primarily resulting from: - higher vegetation management coverage compared to previous year; - higher emergency power restoration costs due to a higher volume of non-storm related emergency calls; partially offset by - · lower project and asset write-offs; and - · lower costs due to the repatriation of the Call Centre which resulted in operational improvements; - · higher financing charges primarily resulting from: - an increase in interest expense on long-term debt driven by higher weighted-average long-term debt balance outstanding in 2019; - lower income tax expense primarily attributable to the following: - changes in income before taxes in 2019, compared to 2018; - Accelerated CCA resulting from the enactment of certain 2019 federal and Ontario budget measures in the second quarter of 2019; and - · incremental tax deductions from deferred tax asset sharing mandated by the OEB.
+- lower revenues, net of purchased power, primarily resulting from: - lower average monthly Ontario 60-minute peak demand driven by less favourable weather in the third quarter of 2019 compared to 2018; and - deferred tax asset sharing mandated by the OEB and deferred tax regulatory adjustment related to accelerated tax depreciation (Accelerated CCA) both of which will flow through to customers and are offset in lower taxes, with no impact on regulated return on equity (ROE); partially offset by - an increase in distribution revenues, net of purchased power, due to the Ontario Energy Board's (OEB) decision on the 2019 distribution rates: - lower OM&A costs primarily resulting from lower corporate support costs, partially offset by insurance proceeds received last year; - higher financing charges primarily resulting from an increase in interest expense on long-term debt driven by higher weightedaverage long-term debt balance outstanding in 2019; - lower income tax expense primarily attributable to the following: - · incremental tax deductions from deferred tax asset sharing mandated by the OEB; - higher 2019 temporary differences recoverable from or refundable to customers in the future, compared to 2018; - Accelerated CCA resulting from the enactment of certain 2019 federal and Ontario budget measures in the second quarter of 2019, which flows through to customers and offsets lower revenues, with no impact on regulated ROE; and - lower income before taxes in 2019, compared to 2018.

-Net income attributable to common shareholder for the six months ended June 30, 2019 of \$486 million is an increase of \$72 million or 17.4% from the prior year.
-Year-to-date results were impacted by similar factors to those noted above.
+Net income attributable to common shareholder for the nine months ended September 30, 2019 of \$734 million is an increase of \$89 million or 13.8% from the prior year.
+Year-to-date results were impacted by similar factors to those noted above, as well as the following: